 Resident Artists Program

-Our resident artists program is designed to bring master violinist and cellist into to classrooms of the orchestral strings program.
-The provide additional in-class room instructional supports and make more personalized learning opportunities available to students.
+Our resident artist program is designed to bring master violinists and cellists into to classrooms of the orchestral strings program.
+They provide additional in-class room instructional supports and make more personalized learning opportunities available to students.
 Resident artists are local members our Palm Beach County cultural artist community.
 Local artists interested in learning more can reach out to the Foundation at pbpsosf@gmail.com.

 Gabriella Mazzone

-Gabriella Noël Mazzone is twenty-six years old, and is a resident of Palm Beach, Florida.
+Gabriella Noël Mazzone is twenty-nine years old, and is a resident of Palm Beach, Florida.

 She is originally from Miami Springs, Florida.
 She started her music education with the piano at the age of six.
 Her fascination with the violin after attending several concerts inspired her to study the instrument.
 Prior to her entering High School, her family moved to Palm Beach County so that she could audition for the prestigious Alexander W. Dreyfoos School of the Arts as a violinist for their strings program.